Jayanth-Shan/Key-Logger/README.md

 # Key-Logger
-A simple Key Logger (For Science purposes only :wink)

-# Keylogger (For Educational Purposes Only)

-This is a basic keylogger written in Python, created for educational and ethical hacking practice purposes only.
+This is a basic keylogger written in Python, created for educational and ethical hacking practice purposes only (:wink).

 > ⚠️ Disclaimer: This project is intended for **educational use only**.
 Do not use it to monitor or log information from others without their knowledge and consent.